sanjay-namdeo/notes/reactjs/react-testing-library.md

 ###Testing Multiple Elements
 We saw above that there are query categories that allow us to select multiple elements.
-Lets write a test to check if there is a specific number of list items in an ul element.
+Let's write a test to check if there is a specific number of list items in an ul element.
 Before we write the test, we need to change out App component

 ```javascript